cryptlex/cryptlex-docs/floating-licenses/on-premise-floating-licenses/using-lexfloatclient/using-lexfloatclient-with-delphi.md

 `ILFHandle` is a reference-counted object.
 Zombie licenses should be avoided, thus `ILFHandle` wrapper drops the license when its last reference is being released.
 Leaving a scope containing a local variable or destroying an object containing a field \(such as form object\) releases a reference, so in most cases `ILFHandle` will do its best to not to leave zombie licenses.
 Note that, however, early versions of Delphi had a bug: global variables were not finalized.

-Low-level details can be manipulated by `ILFHandle.Handle` and `ILFHandle.Owned properties`. `CreateLFHandleWrapper()` can be used to create wrappers manually. `FindHandle()` API is notable because this low-level API had no good mapping in higher-level API.
+Low-level details can be manipulated by `LexFloatClient.ILFHandle.Handle` and `LexFloatClient.ILFHandle.Owned properties`. `LexFloatClient.CreateLFHandleWrapper` can be used to create wrappers manually. `LexFloatClient.FindHandle` API is notable because this low-level API had no good mapping in higher-level API.
 It returns LongWord Handle, which can be wrapped then into either not owned or owned wrapper, but this would be another wrapper, and reference counters won't sum.
-Another owner might invalidate the handle at any moment. `ILFHandle.SetLicenseCallback` must only be used on wrappers created by `GetHandle()`, other APIs should work without problem as soon as handle is still valid.
+Another owner might invalidate the handle at any moment. `LexFloatClient.ILFHandle.SetLicenseCallback` must only be used on wrappers created by `LexFloatClient.LFGetHandle`, other APIs should work without problem as soon as handle is still valid.

 ## Need more help